scality/backbeat/docs/transient-crr-source.md

 ## Dependencies

-The feature relies on Backbeat CRR.

-This means that backbeat must be enabled to use transient source.
+The feature relies on Backbeat.
+This means that backbeat must be enabled to use transient source (as it should be anyways by default).

 ## Operational Considerations